Service charge policy web banner

 Service charges are reviewed annually with the revised level payable from April each year.

-We'll calculate an estimated service charge with the intention of recovering the cost of services provided from those who benefit.
-We'll give all customers full information about what makes up their estimated service charge and the cost of each service they're expected to pay for, in February each year.
+We will calculate an estimated service charge with the intention of recovering the cost of services provided from those who benefit.
+We will give all customers full information about what makes up their estimated service charge and the cost of each service they are expected to pay for, in February each year.

 Service charges will be separately identified within the gross amount of rent payable by customers.

-We'll use this figure as a guide limit for the total of the weekly service charge and sinking fund contribution and cap at this level.
-We'll increase this figure in April by the preceding September's CPI figure plus 1%.
+We will compare our costs and proposed charges with water suppliers annually and aim to keep costs to customers living in a Magna home broadly in line with what they would pay if their home was connected to mains drainage network.
+We will use this figure as a guide limit for the total of the weekly service charge and sinking fund contribution and cap at this level.
+We will increase this figure in April by the preceding September’s CPI figure +1%.
 Customers living in homes not owned by Magna will be charged the full cost of the services.

 Sinking funds

-The purpose of a sinking fund is to make provision for the future costs of structural repairs and the maintenance and / or replacement of capital items, works, services or facilities which aren't provided for in the net rent charge or standard service charge.
+The purpose of a sinking fund is to make provision for the future costs of structural repairs and the maintenance and/or replacement of capital items, works, services or facilities which are not provided for in the net rent charge or standard service charge.

 Magna will set up, maintain, and collect contributions to sinking funds from customers in line with our occupancy agreements and from leaseholders where the lease permits it.
-Where a lease doesn't require such contributions, Magna will seek a voluntary agreement with leaseholders.
+Where a lease does not require such contributions, Magna will seek a voluntary agreement with leaseholders.

 Sinking funds for communal car parks will be set up when a new car park is created or when an existing car park is resurfaced or improved substantially.

-Sinking funds for sheltered and supported communal facilities won't be used for structural work or for installations for water, gas, oil, electricity, heating, or hot water.
+Sinking funds for sheltered and supported communal facilities will not be used for structural work or for installations for water, gas, oil, electricity, heating, or hot water.

 Sinking funds will be established for all schemes with sewage facilities to build up financial provision for major works such as replacements and improvements to the equipment.